Jason Charles Mille set to thrill anime, manga, video game, and anime fans in Baltimore. Image: Otakon

 NPC Collective started as a way of encouraging people of color who want to create music, art or think differently than their counterparts.
 It is the platform for people of color who are discouraged and forced to conceal their thoughts and ideas.

-Raheem “Mega Ran” Jarbo, founder of the collective, set up the group with the main objective of bringing together like-minded creatives who enjoy nerdy things and have faced teasing or worse as a result.
+Raheem “Mega Ran” Jarbo, the founder of the collective, set up the group with the main objective of bringing together like-minded creatives who enjoy nerdy things and have faced teasing or worse as a result.
 NPC Collective includes rappers, educators, students, athletes, and even a WWE superstar.

 Songwriter, singer and voice actor Jason Charles Miller is another major highlight of this year’s Otakon Matsuri.
 A lover of menga, anime movies and Asian culture, Miller is celebrated in the anime world.
 With more than two decades of professional experience, he is expected to thrill fans at the festival.
 Originally from Clifton, Va., Miller now lives in Los Angeles, where he owns and runs the successful recording complex, Central Command Studios.